Curved Page Divider

 Community support can also change the game during the holidays.
 Local churches, nonprofits, and foster care agencies that run events, gift drives, and meal services for foster families are examples.

-If your foster child is willing, these events can make them feel like they’re being celebrated and not so alone.
-Your child might also make his celebrations more meaningful if you involve sympathetic neighbors or other distant relatives just ensure your child is not made to feel unsafe and winded.
+If your foster child is willing, these events can make them feel celebrated and less alone.
+Your child might also make his celebrations more meaningful if you involve sympathetic neighbors or other distant relatives.
+Just ensure your child is not made to feel unsafe or winded.

 On the contrary, if the child would rather have a quiet season, declining busy plans and noisy parties is fine.
-The holidays should demonstrate what the child finds comfort and a cure, not what society expects.
+The holidays should demonstrate what the child finds comforting and healing, not what society expects.

 Wrapping the Season in Compassion

 Fostering youth during the holidays doesn’t need to be perfect.
 It’s about presence.
-The kids in care don’t need extravagant gifts or perfect parties they need to know they are seen, accepted, and safe.
-Empathy, flexibility, and a willingness to listen can turn holidays into healing, not heartache.
+The kids in care don’t need extravagant gifts or perfect parties; they need to know they are seen, accepted, and safe.
+Empathy, flexibility, and a willingness to listen can turn holidays into healing rather than heartache.

 Even in subtle ways, the love you give may eventually be one of the strongest gifts they will take with them into life.